the-teachingRSE-project/competencies/competencies.md

 Having the competencies is a first step to finding common ground around which to structure curricula, institutions, and teachers in this framework.
 Applications of them in an individual's career can be found in the appendix.
-An omission that we found and that we would like to highlight in order to spark a community discussion, is that RSEs that choose explicitly a science supporting role outside of research will not be eligible for funding under the statutes of a lot of funding organisations that require a PhD at minimum.
+An omission that we found and that we would like to highlight in order to spark a community discussion is that RSEs that choose explicitly a science-supporting role outside of research will not be eligible for funding under the statutes of a lot of funding organisations that require a PhD at minimum.
-To alleviate that and give RSEs in leadership positions a means to become eligible for funding themselves we propose the introduction of a "science enabling doctor" that can be handed out on an honorary basis by certain institutions.
+To alleviate that and give RSEs in leadership positions a means to become eligible for funding themselves, we propose the introduction of a "science-enabling doctorate" that can be handed out on an honorary basis by certain institutions.
 Beyond having that discussion, a diverse set of publications is already in the making.
 Next, we will work on how to institutionalise education.
-Here we will detail how we organise our institutions and what qualifications our teachers need to have in order to effectively communicate our values.
+In that publication, we will detail how we organise our institutions and what qualifications our teachers need to have in order to effectively communicate our values.
 We will put forward ideas on how to build up bachelor's and master's programmes, of which a glimpse can already be found in this paper's appendix.
 We will show how we intend to provide the necessary continuous education for RSEs after graduation.
-This publication is again intentionally free of regional specifics, to also serve as a blueprint that other national RSE societies can build upon.
+That publication will again intentionally be free of regional specifics, to also serve as a blueprint that other national RSE societies can build upon.
 Another important building block is to provide people with online resources for use in their courses.
 This is the intention of the so-called "survey-publication".
-This work will not be carried out as a traditional publication, but this survey of existing resources will be made available as a continuously evolving online resource.
+That survey of existing resources will not be carried out as a traditional publication, but it will be made available as a continuously-evolving online resource.
 And finally, we will formulate the call to action - building on the previous publication on the necessary institutions, to lay down what is required to best support the continuous need